appdev-lessons/learn-lesson-template/README.md

 2. Place all lesson content in `content.md`, do not rename this file.

 3. Place all assets (images) in the `assets/` directory, do not create additional directories or subdirectories.
+Limit the contents of the directory to image files.

 4. Provide the URL of the repo `https://github.com/appdev-lessons/<repo-name>` in the Learn "New Lesson" form.